MasterCloudApps-Projects/chess/README.md

 </p>

 #### Decorator
-The decorator pattern allows to easily implement functionality for the pawn to transform into a queen when making it to the end of the board.
+The decorator pattern was initially implemented to allow functionality for the pawn to transform into a queen upon making it to the end of the board.
 The decorator object inherits from a normal piece, implements new methods and overrides others to check and swap its piece name and movement strategy for those of a queen when conditions are met.

 <p align="center">
     <img src=".readme/pawnDecoratorPatternDiagram.png" />
 </p>

+However, this pattern is the only one not present on the final version: It was scrapped in favor of a simpler, non-overdesigned approach in the **getNextMoveRule** method present in all moveRule objects, which allows all of them to return a "successor" move rule after each movement.
+This way, the pawn can keep returning itself until queen transformation conditions are met.